pflanze/functional-perl/htmlgen/README.md

 (Todo: improve that aspect?)

-The code that builds the table of content, `process__with_toc__body` in `Htmlgen::Toc`, *is* purely functional and may serve as an example of relatively involved functional code.
+The code that builds the table of content, `process__with_toc__body` in `FunctionalPerl::Htmlgen::Toc`, *is* purely functional and may serve as an example of relatively involved functional code.
 It uses a variant of `fold_right` that also explicitely passes state while recursing down the input lists (the HTML (which is parsed to `PXML`) element bodies),